19 min to read

 You'll ask us, what is it?

 Well, unlike the others, TikTok's algorithm does not give preference to the accounts with the most followers, instead, it does a great mix of popular accounts with others that may be just starting.
-Therefore, at one point in the feed, you can see a 15k video just below one of only 3, giving more opportunity to all kinds of creators.
+Therefore, at one point in the feed, you can see a 15k likes video just below one with only 3, giving more opportunity to all kinds of creators.
 But this is not the only thing that makes it friendly to its users since the posts do not expire due to time.

 When you post a photo on Instagram, it will peak in popularity and then be forgotten, where only your stalkers can give it a rather indiscreet like.
 Meanwhile, it does not matter if your video is 3 months old.
 The algorithm will be able to show it later, making it not lose relevance.